 There are also calls to make the business interruption claiming process easier and more efficient so that business owners going through the process are no longer waiting to hear back for weeks on end.

-Claim Experts have a team of solicitors who can also help speed this process up.
-Our team understands the complexities of business interruption claims and can guide you through the hoops insurers often make you jump through.
+Claim Experts have a team of advisors who can also help speed this process up.
+Our panel of experts understands the complexities of business interruption claims and can guide you through the hoops insurers often make you jump through.

 The Supreme Court also ruled in favour of the FCA and businesses up and down the country in January 2021, upholding the original High Court decision after insurers had appealed.
 Their ruling also means insurers need to pay out if firms have relevant business interruption policies.